appsody/website/content/docs/stacks/stack-structure.md

 ### README

-The top level directory must contain a `README.md` markdown file that describes the contents of the stack and how it should be used.
+The top level directory must contain a `README` markdown file that describes the contents of the stack and how it should be used.

 ### LICENSE